Home | Models | In Stock | About Harps | Our Shop | Music | Endorsements | Contact | Guarantee | About Ordering

 string tying 1:

 This video will demonstrate how to tie a knot for the upper strings on your harp.
-These have gauges like .025-.040.
+These have gauges from .025-.040.
 These are the thinner strings on your harp with the higher notes.

 0:58